flyingyizi/notes/RS/Chapter-3-Content-based-Recommender-Systems.md

 In the field of news filtering, noteworthy recommender systems are NewT [87], PSUN [90],INFOrmer [91],NewsDude[12],DailyLearner [13],andYourNews[2].
 NewT (News Tailor) allows users to provide positive and negative feedback on articles, part of articles, authors or sources.
 Several filtering agents are trained for different types of information, e.g. one for political news, one for sports, etc. In the same way YourNews, a more recent system for personalized news access, maintains a separate interest profile for 8 different topics (National, World, Business, etc.).
 The user interest profile for each topic is represented as a weighted prototype term vector extracted from the user’s news view history.
 N articles from users’ past views are collected, and the 100 top-weighted terms are extracted to generate the final prototype vectors.
 The system maintains short-term profiles by considering only the 20 most recently viewed news item, whereas long-term profiles consider all past views.
 The system can use profiles to suggest recent and recommended news.

 Learning short-term and long-term profiles is quite typical of news filtering systems.
-NewsDude learns a short-term user model based on TF - IDF (cosine similarity), and a long-term model based on a na¨ ıve Bayesian classifier by relying on an initial training set of interesting news articles provided by the user.
+NewsDude learns a short-term user model based on TF-IDF (cosine similarity), and a long-term model based on a na¨ ıve Bayesian classifier by relying on an initial training set of interesting news articles provided by the user.
 The news source is Yahoo!
 News.
 In the same way Daily Learner, a learning agent for wireless information access, adopts an approach for learning two separate user-models.
 The former, based on a Nearest Neighbor text classification algorithm, maintains the short-term interests of users, while the latter, based on a na¨ ıve Bayesian classifier, represents the long-term interests of users and relies on data collected over a longer period of time.

 Among systems using a more complex representation for articles or profiles, PSUN and INFOrmer are worth to note.
 PSUN adopts an alternative representation for articles.
 Profiles are provided initially by presenting the system with some articles the user finds interesting.
 Recurring words in these articles are recorded by means of n-grams stored in a network of mutually attracting or repelling words, whose degree of attraction is determined by the number of co-occurrences.
 Each user has multiple profiles that compete via a genetic algorithm, requiring explicit feedback.
 INFOrmer uses a semantic network for representing both user profiles and articles.
 A spreading activation technique [25] is used to compare articles and profiles, and a relevance feedback mechanism may be used to adapt the behavior of the system to user’s changing interests.
 The pure spreading activation model consists of a network data structure consisting of nodes interconnected by links, that may be labeled and/or weighted.
 The processing starts by labeling a set of source nodes with activation weights and proceeds by iteratively propagating that activation to other nodes linked to the source nodes, until a termination condition ends the search process over the network.